-There are a few significant factors that facility managers need to consider when trying to determine the cost of a new building automation system:
+There are a few significant factors that facility managers need to consider when determining the building management system price:

 - Size (total square footage)